Luna-Klatzer/docs_openhiven.py/source/intro/introduction.rst

         The code snippet will activate logging for all modules available in the running scope!

-    The resulting log of the
+    The resulting log will then look like this:

     **Example Log Output:**